Water Conservation Requirements

 - Prohibition of washing down paved surfaces, except to address health and safety issues, or when a high-pressure, low-volume washer is used.

-- Repair or prevention of water leaks within five days of notification by the City.
+- Repair or prevention of water leaks within seven days of notification by the City.

 Top Ways to Reduce Water Use Now